probably-harish/DeepTeach/README.md

 ## Running the Project

+### Make sure your database name is configured properly in the files, the default is "DeepTeach".
+Or else, change every instance of "DeepTeach" to your database name.

+Configure the array in `app/componets/TestCreation.js`, to include any additional collections of questions you want to add.
+Make sure that the names match with the array elements.

 After completing the setup, start the development server using the following command:

 ```bash
 npm run dev
 ```

+For a production grade server, run:

 ```bash
 npm run build